Bantayan Church: Current building

 On July 27, 1824, Pope Leo XII granted an indult to the residents of Bantayan parish to exempt them from the practice of abstinence from meat during Lent which remained valid until 1843.
 The current church building was constructed from 1839 to 1863.
 The fisherfolk refrained from fishing due to the reconstruction activities.
 This and the indult is the origin to why Bantayan residents stop fishing activities and not observing abstinence from meat during the Lenten season to this day.

 Its name was informally changed to the Saints Peter and Paul Parish in the 1980s when a parish priest added Paul the Apostle as the second patron saint.

 In September 2018, the painting of a mural entitled Dibuho sa Kisame on the church ceiling began.

 In 2022, Bishop Emilio Bataclan started the initiative to affirm the name of the parish as the Parish of Saint Peter Apostle (Parroquia de San Pedro Apostol) with the unveiling of a parish logo.

 The church was partially damaged due to the 2025 Cebu earthquake.

 Mural

 The Dibuho sa Kisame is a 1130 sqm ceiling mural It is a visual catechism which depicts the Creation, Fall of Man, and Redemption.
-It was painted from 2018 to 2019 by a group of twelve artists from from Cebu and Leyte, led by Aris Avelino Pastor.
+It was painted from 2018 to 2019 by a group of twelve artists from Cebu and Leyte, led by Aris Avelino Pastor.